kaapstorm/pregnant_justice/src/04_ectopic.rst

 Peter sighed.
 "OK.
 I think you're crazy.
 But OK.
 In that case, I will do everything I can to keep you alive.
 Your fetus has a good chance of surival from the seventh month, and maybe we can push that up to about week 24.
-And we need to check you in, in about a month or so."
+And we need to check you into hospital in about a month or so."

 "OK."

-"And now, Herman, I imaging you need to have an awkward conversation with your wife."
+"And now, Herman, I imagine you need to have an awkward conversation with your wife."

 "Hahahaha!"
 Herman laughed in nervous relief.
 "Wow.
 Yes, I sure do!"